mirkolagnese/movie-catalog/README.md

 ### Notes and Assumptions:

-The requirements say that the API should allow creation/update/deletion of Movies, Directors and Ratings.
-It is understood that a Movie can have multiple Ratings.
-Thus, the Rating object will have its own representation in persistence, with explicit reference to a particular movie.
-Relationship Movie to Rating is 1..N.
+The task requires that the API should allow creation/update/deletion of _Movies_, _Directors_ and _Ratings_.
+It is understood that a _Movie_ can have multiple _Ratings_.
+Thus, the _Rating_ object will have its own representation in persistence, with explicit reference to a particular _Movie_.
+The relationship _Movie_ to _Rating_ is 1..N.

 It is assumed that a movie must have at least 1 Director.
 Thus, deletion of a director will cascade into the deletion of all the movies which have only that director (which will eventually cascade into the deletion of the related ratings).